Getting More Done with Fewer Meetings

 Here’s what to do, in 5 simple steps:

-Most teams do some version of this by identifying the action items, but may neglect to determine WHO is responsible and WHEN they need to complete the action item.
+Most teams do some version of this by identifying the action items, but may neglect to determine they need to complete the action item.
 Following through on all three of these questions creates clarity about who is in charge of what.
 It will eliminate the deep abyss that many action items travel to (and remain stuck in)!

 Think about this: If you have 8 people on your team and you all meet for an hour, that is 8 hours of people time…a full DAY of work.
 Isn’t it worth your time to make sure that you are using it well?